Sudhandar/Drugs-Case-Study/README.md

 ## Model Selection and Fine Tuning:

-The data was trained separately on five different models and each model was evaluated using k-fold cross validation score and the model with the highest mean ROC AUC value was chosen.
+The data was trained separately on five different models and each model was evaluated using k-fold cross validation score and the Random Forest model was chosen since it has the highest mean ROC AUC value.

 | Model                    | Train AUC |
 | ------------------------ | --------- |